shangyuj/250/index.md

 1. Pick a topic.
 2. Two minutes to find sources.
 3. Three minutes to discuss and evaluate the sources as a group.
 (Don't forget to do external searches.)
-4. Report to the class your evaluation of the sources: How did we evaluate them?
+4. Report to the class your evaluation of the sources: How did you evaluate them?
 Are they reliable?
 Why?

 ## Multimodal Presentation Peer-Review Forms (Thursday)
 [Section 41](https://docs.google.com/document/d/1ghurnLxXnvUpRcPvUf820ChzGAc6dEuM0ibQKtM4Hqo/edit?usp=sharing)